 So your final URL will look something like this:

-By sending our request through ScraperAPI’s server, the API will use its years of statistical analysis and machine learning to determine which is the best combination of headers and IP addresses for the request to be successful, retries any unsuccessful attempts, handle CAPTCHAs and blocked IPs, and rotate your IP for every request to imitate organic users.
+By sending our request through ScraperAPI’s server, the API will use its years of statistical analysis and machine learning to determine which is the best combination of headers and IP addresses for the request to be successful, retry any unsuccessful attempts, handle CAPTCHAs and blocked IPs, and rotate your IP for every request to imitate organic users.

 What’s more, you can set render=true in the URL string and ScraperAPI will render the HTML before returning it back.
 It can be super handy for those moments where there’s no API endpoint to fallback like we did on this tutorial.